 Employment Lawyers in Calgary & Edmonton

-Our firm is made up of a team of dedicated labour and employment lawyers and support staff, who can offer a level of expertise that is hard to find at general practice law firms.
+Our firm is made up of a team of dedicated labour and employment lawyers and support staff, who can offer a high level of service when it comes to employment and labour law matters.

 We focus exclusively on all aspects of employment law.
 Taylor Janis LLP is able to give you clear explanations and practical, cost-effective advice.
 Our lawyers have successfully run trials, appeals, mediations, arbitrations, as well as settled labour and employment cases and human rights matters throughout all of Alberta and British Columbia.